Chicco Shuttle Review

-This Chicco frame stroller is not as light as the Chicco Keyfit Caddy which is kind of a bummer because at 15 lbs it is on the heavy side for this kind of product.
+This Chicco frame stroller is not as light as some of the other frame strollers, which is a bummer because at 15 lbs it is on the heavy side for this kind of product.

-The Shuttle earned an 8 of 10 for weight and folded size thanks to the heavier weight.
-Folded it measures 6,360 cubic inches, which is the second smallest making it a great option if space is limited.
+The Shuttle measures 6,360 cubic inches when folded, which is the second smallest, making it a great option if space is limited.

-Most frame strollers are difficult to push and move and are really designed for moving on flat surfaces only, but the Shuttle managed to surprise with a higher than average score for maneuverability compared to the other frame options of 5 of 10.
+Most frame strollers are difficult to push and move with a design for moving on flat surfaces only, but the Shuttle managed to surprise with a higher than average score for maneuverability.

-With single front wheels and less frame flex, the Shuttle was easier to push than its counterparts.
-While it can't compete with the jogging style strollers and their larger rubber tires, it is similar enough to some of the full-size stroller that we think most parents will be pleased with its abilities to roll and turn.
-Luckily, when babies are small it is best to stick to flat and paved surfaces.
+With single front wheels and less frame flex, the Shuttle is more comfortable to push than its counterparts.
+While it can't compete with the jogging style strollers and their larger rubber tires, it is similar enough to some of the full-size strollers that we think most parents will be pleased with its abilities to roll and turn.
+Luckily, when babies are small, it is best to stick to flat and paved surfaces.

 Ease of Use

-This frame stroller is fairly easy to use with a score of 6 of 10, it is above average for the group and only one point below the high score.
+This frame stroller is fairly easy to use with above-average performance for the group.

-This is fairly impressive that this bare-bones frame stroller performed well in tests for ease of use given that frame strollers traditionally are so simplistic that they lack features.
+It is impressive that this bare-bones frame stroller performed well in tests for ease of use given that traditionally frame options lack features.

 Fold and Unfold

-The Shuttle fold simply by pulling up on the crossbar in the center of the stroller.
-This can be done with one hand and there is no fold lock.
-This stroller self-stands and has a carry handle both of which are nice for on the go stroller folding and transport.
+The Shuttle folds simply by pulling up on the crossbar in the center of the stroller.
+It can occur with one hand, and there is no fold lock.
+This stroller self-stands and has a carry handle, which is nice for on-the-go folding and transport.

-The Shuttle has easy to use brakes that click in place every time.
-However, you do need to press both pedals to fully set the brakes and we worry parents will skip this.
-On the upside, they are friendly to sandaled feet.
+The Shuttle has easy-to-use double-action brakes that click in place every time.
+You need to press both pedals to set the brakes fully, and we worry parents will skip this, but they are friendly to sandaled feet.

-The Shuttle has a large storage bin that fit our extra large diaper bag.
-The bin holds up to 20 lbs and is relatively easy to access, though easier without the car seat in place.
+The Shuttle has a large storage bin that accommodated and carried our extra-large diaper bag.
+The basket holds up to 20 lbs and is relatively easy to access, though easier without the car seat in place.